josephtey/AmplifyWorkshop/README.md

 3. Edit the `infoFunction` Lambda function so it returns info about the application

    Open the file `amplify/backend/function/infoFunction/src/app.js`, and inspect the file.
-You will notice that Amplify has already created GET, POST, PUT and        DELETE methods for the `info` resource.
+You will notice that Amplify has already created `GET`, `POST`, `PUT` and `DELETE` methods for the `info` resource.
 However, we are only concerned with the `GET` method of this resource.
 Look for this code block:

    ```javascript
    app.get('/info', function(req, res) {